-The review of documentation and interviews with staff confirmed that there is a clear integrated clinical and corporate governance structure within a clinical directorate model to support the SBD service.
-This included a lead clinician, consultant breast surgeon, reporting to the clinical director of the GEMS (Gastro Endocrinology Medicine Surgery) Directorate.
-The Hospital had identifiable mechanisms to ensure timely reporting of any issues to the Hospital executive.
+At UCHG, the review of documentation and interviews with staff confirmed there was a clear clinical and corporate governance structure within a clinical directorate model to support the SBD service, with the Lead Clinician, a breast surgeon reporting to a Clinical Director.
+In tandem, the centre had identifiable mechanisms to ensure timely reporting of any issues to the Hospital's Executive.